 From another infected person

-Other skin problems that are infected, such as eczema
+Other skin problems that are infected, such as eczema or chickenpox

 There is often a skin injury like a scratch, scrape, or insect bite that may have gone unnoticed or been ignored before the infection began.
 Symptoms of impetigo include: